chrisking/personalens/docs/GettingStartedCloud9.md

 workon personalens
 ```

-A database with all migrations exists in `local_copy.sqlite`, however it does not yet have an admin user for the web interface.

-Create one with the following command, any username or passwords are your choice, but save them for later.
+You will need to create a database first and then a super user, do so with the following commands.
+Any username or passwords are your choice, but save them for later.

 ```
+django-admin.py migrate
 django-admin.py createsuperuser
 ```